HarryStevens/geometric/README.md

 <a name="polygonWind" href="#polygonWind">#</a> geometric.<b>polygonWind</b>(<i>polygon</i>[, <i>order</i>]) · [Source](https://github.com/HarryStevens/geometric/blob/master/src/polygons/polygonWind.js "Source"), [Example](https://observablehq.com/@harrystevens/geometric-polygonwind "Example")

 Returns a <i>polygon</i> in the specified winding order.
 If an <i>order</i> string is passed as either "cw" or "clockwise", returns a polygon with a clockwise winding order.
 Otherwise, returns a polygon with a counter-clockwise winding order.
+Returns null if the <i>polygon</i> has fewer than three points.

+On computer screens where the top-left corder is at [0, 0], a polygon with a negative signed area has a counter-clockwise winding order.

 <hr />